 The default URLs in WordPress are unwieldy and not good for SEO too.
 Luckily, there’s an option to change the default URL at Settings > Permalinks.

-Small Bits of Code that Add Features
+Small Bits of Code to Add Features

 Enjoy greater convenience by using small bits of code to add some minor features that can save you time.
 Since these are code snippets, we do recommend you only use them if you are comfortable with basic coding and that you backup WordPress before you make any edits to core files.

 define( 'AUTOSAVE_INTERVAL', 240 );

-Database Maintenance – While you have the wp-config.php file open, there are two minor functions to help optimize your database that can be implemented with small bits of code.
+Database Maintenance: While you have the wp-config.php file open, there are two minor functions to help optimize your database that can be implemented with small bits of code.
 One is to regularly empty out trash after a specified number of days (change the 30 to any interval, or enter false if you want to stop it completely).

 define( 'EMPTY_TRASH_DAYS', 30 );